The Urbanaut® Monorail

 There are numerous other similar application sites along freeways in the USA and abroad.
 Such an inexpensive high speed Urbanaut® as a back-bone system can have passenger transfers to slower speed Urbanaut® Circulators or distribution networks serving high density communities and cities.
 Applying the same technology throughout has numerous practical and economical advantages.
 It becomes more efficient, has greater capacity and is a less costly alternative than complicated tunnel diversions and expensive, massive, outdated steel wheel-steel rail concepts.

-The maximum economical speed of 225 km/hr (140 mph) is probably the upper speed for autos on our freeways because of the limited right-of-way curvatures.
+The maximum economical speed of 225 km/hr (140 mph) is probably the upper speed for an Urbanaut or high speed rail along our freeways because of the limited right-of-way curvatures.
 Proposed ultra high speed maglev systems of 310 mph (500 km/hr) require very large radial curves, which would require additional right-of-way along our freeways, and longer distances between stations, substantially increasing the costs.

 PRACTICAL APPLICATION OF A SINGLE GUIDEWAY LOOP